Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/index.md

 ## Supported Interactions

-Prerendering supports a variety of synthetic interactions:
+Prerendering supports a variety of synthetic interactions.
+You can create as many policies for each type of interaction as you need.

+### Scroll

-- **Scroll**: Some web content, particularly footers, might not load until the user scrolls down to it.
+Some web content, particularly footers, might not load until the user scrolls down to it.
 Prerendering automatically scrolls to ensure all such content is rendered.
+Many web pages load content dynamically based on what's visible in the viewport.
+By automatically scrolling during prerendering, more content is loaded and captured, enhancing the completeness of the prerendered page.

+### Click

-- **Click**: Click events, such as tab switching, can be defined by the user to expose specific content to bots.
+Click events, such as tab switching, can be defined by the user to reveal additional links or content to bots.
+For example, clicking to switch tabs or expand sections.
+By simulating these clicks during prerendering, we can ensure that all necessary content is visible and indexed by bots.

+### Hover

-- **Hover**: Especially useful for menu bars, hovering can reveal additional pages or content that the bot should find and index.
+Especially useful for menu bars, hovering can reveal additional pages or content that the bot should find and index.
+Hovering over elements such as menus often reveals additional content.
+By simulating these hover actions during prerendering, hidden content is exposed and accessible for indexing by search engines.

-You can create as many policies for each type of interaction as you need.

 ## Global and Specific Policies